-Our buildings may be closed, but a library is more than just our buildings.
+Our buildings may be limited, but a library is more than just our buildings.
 You can connect virtually with our librarians and staff and access millions of books and many services and resources online.

 Why use the Libraries and the website?